PagerDuty/incident-response-docs/docs/during/during_an_incident.md

 1. Follow instructions from the incident commander.

-1. (Optional) Once the call is over and post-mortem is created, add any notes you think are relevant to the post-mortem page.
+1. Once the call is over, you can start to follow the steps from [After an Incident](/after/after_an_incident.md).

 ## Steps for Customer Liaison
 Be on stand-by to post public facing messages regarding the incident.